Thatching Courses Guide | Advice & Tips | Checkatrade

 Edit your profile, view callback requests and ask for feedback from customers.

-Thatching courses: How much are they and how long do they take?
+Thatching courses: what are they and how long do they take?

-Thatching is a trade that can be challenging and is definitely not right for you if you have a fear of heights.
-However, it is also a brilliant career for anyone looking to work with their hands, work outside, learn crafting skills, and create beautiful results for customers day after day.
-Taking a thatching course…
+Thatching is a historic trade that can be challenging and is definitely not right for you if you have a fear of heights!

 Who can take a UK thatching course?